futurice/spiceprogram/_includes/how.md

 * Our people present stuff at relevant seminars and events
 * Recruitment sees our OSS awesomeness as an attraction factor

-We have also identified these two to be very relevant, mainly in the future:
+We have also identified these two to be very relevant in the future:

 * We challenge other companies to establish similar programs
-* Larger companies want our consultancy on OSS
+* Larger companies will want our consultancy on OSS related matters

-Not to say that there could not be proper measurable goals, just that we are unable to define them yet.
+We do not claim that there could not be proper measurable goals, just admit that we are unable to define them yet.
 Since we are exploring new territory here and we have a general agreement that the rewards may be great, it makes sense to take some risk.

 Budget can at least be expressed in numbers
 -------------------------------------------